-Electronic claims payment through electronic funds transfer (EFT) is a secure and fastest way to receive payment reducing administrative processes.
+Electronic claims payment through EFT is a secure and fastest way to receive payment reducing administrative processes.
 EFT deposit is assigned a trace number that is matched to the 835 Electronic Remittance Advice (ERA) for simple payment reconciliation.

 Effective November 1, 2021, EnrollSafe is the only option for providers to enroll or make changes for EFT payment.